Richilde, Countess of Hainaut: Regency of Flanders

 Baldwin VI left Flanders to their eldest son, Arnulf III, and the County of Hainaut to the younger son, Baldwin II, with the provision that if either son preceded the other in death, he would inherit the other's county as well.
 Baldwin VI also obtained assurances from his brother Robert who gave his oath of homage and promised to protect his nephew.
 After Baldwin VI's death their son Arnulf III became Count of Flanders, but as he was a minor, Richilde served as regent of Flanders.

 Almost immediately, Robert broke his oath and disputed Arnulf's right to Flanders.
 Richilde obtained support from King Philip I of France.
 William FitzOsbern of Normandy (who married her) also assisted her in the conflict, but likely with a very small contingent.
 However, her forces were defeated at the Battle of Cassel and William Fitzosbern was killed along with her oldest son, Arnulf.
 Richilde herself was captured and released, and King Philip later married Robert's stepdaughter Bertha and recognized him as Count of Flanders, abandoning the cause of Richilde and her son.

 Later reign

 Richilde and her younger son, Baldwin II, retained Hainaut, and made subsequent unsuccessful attempts to recover Flanders.
 They enfeoffed Hainaut to the Prince-Bishopric of Liège, and formed a big coalition of nobles which included Duke Godfrey of Bouillon, Albert I, Count of Namur, Lambert I, Count of Louvain and Conon, Count of Montaigu.
 However, the attempt was ultimately unsuccessful.

-Richilde built the castle at Beaumont along with a chapel there dedicated to St. Venantius.
+Richilde built the Château de Beaumont along with a chapel there dedicated to St. Venantius.
 She, along with her son Baldwin, founded the monastery of Saint-Denis-en-Broqueroie.

 At the end of her regency she retired to the Abbey of Messines.
 In 1076, she was evidently deposed by her son.

 Richilde died on 15 March 1086.